Important Things to Consider Before a Roof Replacement

 2. Which Materials to Use

 Since you likely haven’t had to replace your roof within the last 20 years, you may not be aware of all of the recent roofing advancements that have taken place.
 Now there are alternatives to the standard asphalt roof or clay tiles.
-Now, there are composite roofing materials offered in three main styles, Shake, Slate, or Spanish Tiles.
+Now, there are composite roofing materials offered in three main styles, Cedar Shake, Slate, or Spanish Tiles.
 Synthetic materials last much longer than traditional materials and also have 50-year warranties.

 3. Cost Differences

 While synthetic roof tiles tend to cost more than traditional materials upfront, the long-term maintenance costs are far cheaper.
 For example, wooden shake roofs require a lot of upkeep and shingle replacements, whereas composite shake roofs have the same look, while requiring ZERO upkeep.
 Composite materials also are more resistant to wind, fire, and hail, requiring less time and money for upkeep.